StevensonNelli/git-vscode-test/README.md

 # git-vscode-test
-Testing for git and vs-code editor
+Testing for git version control system and vs-code editor